-This delicious, hearty dish is a perfect meal for when you feel like putting in little effort, but still reaping the rewards of a crowd-pleasing dish.
-It doesn’t present particularly well (ie. in terms of being picturesque), but you can certainly tell just by looking at it (and smelling!) that it will taste epic.
+This delicious, hearty dish is a perfect meal for when you feel like putting in little effort, but still want to reap the rewards of a real crowd-pleasing dish.
+It doesn’t present particularly well (i.e. it is not overly picturesque), but you can certainly tell just by looking at it (and smelling) that it is going to taste absolutely fantastic.
 I think the parmigiana sauce is the real highlight of the meal; it is a good idea to make extra so that if you have it for leftovers then you can spoon more sauce on it and it won’t be too dry.
-Here goes!

 Collect (for the parmigiana sauce)